 Pros of Dental Veneers

-• Lesser Need for Tooth Preparation – since veneers only cover the front surface of the teeth, they require the lesser sacrifice of the natural tooth structure in comparison to the crowns.
-Therefore, there are lower chances of development of sensitivity and teeth cavities when dental veneers are used.
+Lesser need for tooth preparation – Since veneers only cover the front surface of the teeth, they require a lesser sacrifice of the natural tooth structure in comparison to the crowns.
+Therefore, there are lower chances of the development of sensitivity and teeth cavities when dental veneers are used.

-• Durability –With proper care, you can expect your veneers to last for more than 15 years.
-Using our technology, we are able to use materials of high strength and translucency that allows us to extend the longevity of these restorations.
+Durability – With proper care, you can expect your veneers to last for more than 15 years.
+Using our technology, we are able to use materials of high strength and translucency that allow us to extend the longevity of these restorations.

-• Possibility of “No Tooth Reduction” – in suitable cases, we are able to place a dental veneer on your teeth without having to trimmed any tooth structure away.
+Possibility of “No Tooth Reduction” – In suitable cases, we are able to place a dental veneer on your teeth without having to trim any tooth structure away.
+Custom veneers are designed to match your natural tooth structure and enamel.
 In these cases, there is no damage to your teeth at all.

 Cons of Dental Veneers